Christopher Polvoorde: Short course racing

-Also during the 2019 season, he was invited to be a guest driver of Continental Tire's No. 100 in the Stadium Super Trucks Series.
-He was one of five drivers to take the wheel of the specially branded Continental Tire’s Truck and their flagship program, a $100 prepaid Visa card promotion.
-Polvoorde has been supported by General Tire which falls under Continental’s umbrella.
+Also during the 2019 season, Polvoorde was invited to be a guest driver of Continental Tire's No. 100 in the Stadium Super Trucks Series.
+He was one of five drivers to take the wheel of the specially branded Continental Tire's Truck and their flagship program, a $100 prepaid Visa card promotion.
+Polvoorde has been supported by General Tire which falls under Continental's umbrella.
 He raced Rounds 13, 14, and 15 of the 2019 Stadium Super Truck Series at Road America in Wisconsin and finished well in all three events.

-He finished runner-up in the 2020 LOORRS Pro Lite standings, the final year before the series folded.
+Polvoorde finished runner-up in the 2020 LOORRS Pro Lite standings, the final year before the series folded.